wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

     </div>
 </div>

-### Step 2 (Optional): Specify Your Operations for Applications Instance
+### Step 2: Specify Your Operations for Applications Instance

-By default, the Wavefront Spring Boot Starter creates an account for you and sends data to the Freemium instance.
-If you already have an Operations for Applications account, you can send data there instead by specifying the `uri` and `api-token` properties as follows:
+To send data to your Operations for Applications account, specify the `uri` and `api-token` properties as follows:

 ```
 management.wavefront.api-token=$API_Token